lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/templates.md

 }
 ```

-*   Write your template in HTML inside a JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) by enclosing the raw HTML in back-ticks
+*   Write your template in HTML inside a JavaScript <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals" target="_blank" rel="noopener">template literal</a> by enclosing the raw HTML in back-ticks
     (<code>``</code>).